ronovar/bythos.github.io/content/tutorials/electronics-lab.md

 With ±0.025% basic accuracy, it measures AC/DC voltage, current, resistance, capacitance, frequency, and temperature with confidence.
 Built for laboratory use, it features dual display, data logging, and CAT IV 600 V / CAT III 1000 V safety rating—making it the reliable choice for electricians, engineers, and technicians.

-### AIXUN T245 Solder Station - EUR €151,90
+### AIXUN T400 Smart Soldering Workstation - EUR €350,00

-{{< click-zoom src="/bythos.github.io/images/electronics-lab-aixun-t245.png#center" height="100%" width="100%" >}}
+{{< click-zoom src="/bythos.github.io/images/electronics-lab-aixun-t400.png#center" height="100%" width="100%" >}}

-Aixun-T3A, the world's first 200W Full Intelligent soldering station.
-It have many soldering tips to choose.
+Aixun-T400, the world's first 320W Full Intelligent soldering station with toroidal transformer allowing AC pure isolation on tip.
+It have many soldering tips to choose (C030, C080, C150, C250) using new AiXun 4-in-1 smart soldering handle T225 compatible with 4 types of soldering tips.

-Equipped with 200W super power supply, it only takes 4 seconds for C245 soldering iron to rise to 380 ℃.
+Equipped with 320W toroidal transformer with AC pure isolation, it only takes 4 seconds for C150 soldering iron to rise to 380 ℃.
 Intelligent recognition of welding target and environment, intelligent power compensation and automatic protection.
-2.4 inch color display, 100-480 ℃ temperature adjustable, with real-time dormancy.
+2.4 inch color display, 100-500 ℃ temperature adjustable, with real-time dormancy.
 Automatic identification of handle model and working state.
 Personal habit temperature self memory, three channel temperature fast switching, knob adjustment.
 The host has built-in environment temperature sensor to avoid high temperature operation.
 Maximum support of 24 V-8A current output, with DC power supply and burning function.

 ### 4 ARM Soldering Station - EUR €56,30